PoC-dev/as400-sfltemplates/readme.md

 Help Panels are created with something that resembles HTML in a crude way (called GML).
 Not all Features of basic HTML are provided, also.
 See the examples and try out the help on different cursor positions in the SFL itself.

 You can add references to help entries by
-- absolute screen positions (rectangle),
+- absolute screen positions (rectangle), as used in the details record format
-- numbered static screen elements,
+- numbered static screen elements, as used for the subfile headings in the subfile control format,
-- whole record,
+- whole record, as used in the "no data", and "bottom" (function key display) record formats,
 - other means.

 The mentioned only part of all possibilities because these are which I used in the example display files.

-You can also add cross references to other help files thru hyperlinks.
+You can also add cross references to other help panels thru hyperlinks.
 Example:
 ```
 :LINK PERFORM='DSPHELP HELPSECTION HELPPNLGRPOBJ'.